mohammed-sj/devops-journey/README.md

 # DevOps Journey: From Linux to Kubernetes

 This repo is a **map of my journey** into DevOps.
-I’m starting from scratch and working step by step through the fundamentals — each stage has its own repo with a micro-project and notes.
+I’m starting from scratch and working step by step through the fundamentals, each stage is organized into its own section within a single repository.

 ---